 In the UK, the right to protest is under threat.
-Westminster has repackaged the worst parts of the Police, Crime, Sentencing and Courts Act into a new Public Order Bill.
-Amnesty UK has urged MPs across divides to oppose this new Anti-Protest Bill in its entirety.
+Westminster has repackaged the worst parts of the Police, Crime, Sentencing and Courts Act into a new Public Order Act.
+Amnesty UK urged MPs across divides to oppose this new Anti-Protest Bill in its entirety.

-Commenting on the Public Order Bill, Sacha Deshmukh, Amnesty UK's Chief Executive Director said:
+Commenting on the Public Order Act, Sacha Deshmukh, Amnesty UK's Chief Executive Director said:

 “It follows a pattern of a government voicing support for protest around the world but cracking down on the right to speak up here at home.”